Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State vs. Toledo Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game that pits the Iowa State Cyclones (22-9) versus the Toledo Rockets (28-4) at Thompson-Boling Arena is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 74-63 in favor of Iowa State, who is heavily favored by our model.
-Game time is at 3:30 PM ET on March 18.
+Saturday's contest at Thompson-Boling Arena has the Iowa State Cyclones (22-9) going head to head against the Toledo Rockets (28-4) at 3:30 PM ET (on March 18).
+Our computer prediction projects a one-sided 74-63 win as our model heavily favors Iowa State.

-The Cyclones head into this matchup after a 61-51 victory against Texas on Sunday.
+The Cyclones head into this matchup following a 61-51 win over Texas on Sunday.

 Iowa State vs. Toledo Game Info